sblizard/sblizard/README.md

 ## Let's Connect

-Reach out if you're interested in building somehting new!
+Reach out if you're interested in building something new!
 To talk about potential partnerships with Brightstar, you can reach us [here](https://www.buildwithbrightstar.com/contact).

 <div align="center">